-• There is always the potential threat that other invasive species similar to the Emerald Ash Borer or diseases (such as Dutch Elm Disease) may threaten the health of the tree canopy in Cornwall and the surrounding area.
-Staff from the Parks and Landscape Department endeavour to participate in industry conferences, education and network opportunities in order to remain current on industry trends and threats.
+There is always the potential threat that other invasive species similar to the Emerald Ash Borer or diseases (such as Dutch Elm Disease) may threaten the health of the tree canopy in Cornwall and the surrounding area.
+Staff from the Parks and Landscape Department endeavour to participate in industry conferences, education and network opportunities.